Best NYC Instagram photos

 Gotham is different from many other cities in that there’s always something going on.
 Food festivals, parades, sample sales, fashion week, movie screenings, and celebrity book signings are only some of the different events you could photograph for your Instagram page.
 People love to live vicariously through others, so you might as well “give the people what they want” and share a glimpse of New York’s exciting lifestyle.

 Some of the best Instagram photos I’ve seen are of old school graffiti, new murals, and sidewalk art that people have spotted around NYC.
 These seemingly random artworks really do make this concrete jungle more colorful, and it’s a great way to show the diversity of the city’s culture.
 (Not all masterpieces are housed in the Met Museum.)

 For locals, we may roll our eyes at those clamoring for a spot on the sidewalk at the Macy’s Thanksgiving Day Parade; and Times Square is typically considered a no-go zone.
 But for those who don’t live in New York, those tourist attractions still have global appeal.
 Next time you happen to be around a monument or tourist attraction like Rockefeller Center or the Statue of Liberty, go ahead and snap a photo for your Instagram followers.
-Even after five years, I still take a picture whenever I look up and see the Empire State Building.
+Even after 25 years, it’s still cool to take a picture when you look up and see the Empire State Building.